 About the CEP

-The Centre for Economic Performance (CEP) carries out policy-focused research on the causes of economic growth and effective ways to create a fair, inclusive and sustainable society.
+The Centre for Economic Performance (CEP) is one of Europe's leading economic research centres.
+It carries out policy-focused research on the causes of economic growth and effective ways to create a fair, inclusive and sustainable society.

-CEP provides robust evidence on how the economy functions and how to craft policies to address problems.
+Established at LSE in 1990, CEP provides robust evidence on how the economy functions and how to craft policies to address problems.
 It sets the framework for economic thought, drawing on national and international expertise in economic theory and empirical analysis.
-And contributes at a high level to the wider economic community.
+And it contributes at a high level to the wider economic community.
 Our findings are published in top academic journals and as books.
 We also publish open-access discussion papers, briefings, blogs and a termly magazine, CentrePiece.

 CEP members past and present include a Nobel Prize winner, a chief economist at the Bank of England, members of the Monetary Policy Committee, members of the Low Pay Commission, and chairs of the Migration Advisory Committee.